 “The greatest joy comes from the act of discovery, of finding new ways to express my sense of wonder for the world.
 I love to explore many subjects in my work and find the beauty and magic in them.
 I strive to make work that is innocent and childlike, fresh and from the heart.”

-Lucy works in a studio/gallery situated on the estuary of the traditional territory of the K’omoks First Nation.
+Lucy works in a home based studio situated on the estuary of the traditional territory of the K’omoks First Nation on Vancouver Island.
 This powerful place is home to hundreds of species of bird, fish and wildlife and is her constant inspiration.
 “The scene is ever-changing and its magic flows right through my window.”